 The foremost method of identification of Credit Risk adopted by the Bank is the reporting of the Credit Portfolio by the asset Quality.
-As at31st December 2016, the table below gives the detailed segregation of the Credit Portfolio on basis of the Asset Quality.
+As at 30th June 2017, the table below gives the detailed segregation of the Credit Portfolio on basis of the Asset Quality.